UNPAID OVERTIME

 Be aware, just because you are paid a salary does not mean you are an exempt employee.

-Non-exempt employees earn less than $684 per week ($35,568 per year), do not perform exempt job duties, or are paid by the hour.
-As a non-exempt employee, you are entitled to earn the federal minimum wage and qualify for overtime pay for every hour worked beyond 40 in a workweek.
-Remember, overtime should be paid at a rate no less than 1.5 times your regular hourly rate.
+Employees who do not perform exempt duties are entitled to overtime pay even if they are paid a salary.
+Hourly employees are almost always entitled to overtime regardless of what jobs they perform.
+As a non-exempt employee, you are entitled to overtime pay for every hour worked beyond 40 in a workweek.
+Remember, overtime should be paid at no less than 1.5 times your regular hourly rate.

-Averaging hours
+Averaging Hours

 Employers may average your hours over several weeks.
 Say you work 35 hours one week and 45 hours the following week.
 An employer could average your total hours and say that you worked 40 hours on average per week.
 However, by law, you deserve overtime pay for the second week.

-Claiming ignorance
+Claiming Ignorance

-Employers could be claiming to not know about your overtime.
+Employers could be claiming not to know about your overtime.
 If this is the case, there is usually overwhelming evidence in your favor.
 If an employee wanted to hide the fact that they were working overtime, this would be difficult to disprove, but we find that this is rarely the case.

 Employers could not be paying you if you’re an undocumented citizen.
 This is a slap in the face to any hardworking person in this country even if they do not hold a visa or citizen status.
 Employers are required by law to pay full wages and overtime to all employees, regardless of legal status.